Trino concepts#

 Client#

 Clients allow you to connect to Trino, submit SQL queries, and receive the results.
 Clients can access all configured data sources using catalogs.
-Clients are full-featured applications or libraries and drivers that allow you to connect to any application supporting that driver, or even your own custom application or script.
+Clients are full-featured client applications or client drivers and libraries that allow you to connect with any application supporting that driver, or even your own custom application or script.

 Data source#